:: Bio ::

 Art is a conduit through which humanity understands itself.

-I create with the belief that conscious creativity has a connective and awakening force, sharing the conviction that throughout our human history, artistic expression and invention has been, and will continue to be, an indicator of an evolved society, showing an awareness of its own identity, belief systems, and a connection to both earth-bound and spiritual presence.
+I create with the belief that conscious creativity has a connective and awakening force.
+I share the conviction that throughout our human history, artistic expression and invention has been, and will continue to be, an indicator of an evolved society, showing an awareness of its own identity, belief systems, and a connection to both earth-bound and spiritual presence.

 My work’s motivating force is an endeavor to create art and experiences that both question and inform reality, and include and elevate human-beings.
-My creativity is an on-going attempt to foster an awareness of our evolving humanity and our relationship with our earth, that will resonate with the empathic conscience of our collective culture, now and in the future.
+My creativity is an on-going attempt to foster an awareness of our evolving humanity and our relationship with our earth, that will resonate with the empathic conscience of our collective culture, now and into our future.